Arm-Examples/Hello_LPCXpresso55S69/README.md

  - [Microsoft Visual Studio Code](https://code.visualstudio.com/download) with Keil Studio Pack extension (optional, alternatively CLI can be used)
  - [Arm Compiler 6](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded) (automatically installed when using Visual Studio Code with vcpkg)

+### DAPLink FW

+To be recognized correctly by the Device Manager extension in VS Code, you need to replace the original LPC-Link2 firmware with a DAPLink firmware.
+Please follow the instructions on [Updating LPCXpresso firmware](https://os.mbed.com/teams/NXP/wiki/Updating-LPCXpresso-firmware).

 ## Build Solution/Project

 ### Using Visual Studio Code with extensions